Japanese Barley Miso

 1/2 bay leaf

-2 Mitoku Dried Donko Shiitake caps used to make the stock or 2 fresh shiitake, remove and discard stems and thinly slice caps
+2 Mitoku Dried Donko Shiitake used to make the stock or 2 fresh shiitake, remove and discard stems and thinly slice caps

 1-2 scallions, thinly sliced, or 1-2 shallots, minced